DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### What is an Order Book?

 - [x]  A list of orders that presents different offers from buyers and sellers for a specific security.
-- [ ]  A peer-to-peer marketplace for crypto traders without any intermediary intervention
+- [ ]  A list of orders that presents different offers from buyers and sellers for all securities simultaneously.
-- [ ]  It also shows the prices and volumes that people in the market are willing to buy and sell the security for.
+- [x]  It also shows the prices and volumes that people in the market are willing to buy and sell the security for.
 - [ ]  It does not show the prices and volumes that people in the market are willing to buy and sell the security for.

-Hint: hint
+Hint: Dashboard that consists of list of buying and selling prices of an asset.

-Explanation: explanation
+Explanation: It's like a dynamic dashboard that shows different buying and selling prices of an asset, set by different buyers and sellers in one place along with the current trading volume of that asset.

-Sub Topics: amm
+Sub Topics: crypto-exchange

 ---

-##### What are the types of CEX based on the order book model?
+##### What are the types of CEX based on the order book model storage?

-- [x]  CEX with Server Order Book Model
+- [ ]  CEX with Server Order Book Model
 - [ ]  CEX with Onchain Order Book Model
-- [ ]  Both of these
+- [x]  Both of these
 - [ ]  None of these

-Hint: hint
+Hint: Centralized Database and Blockchain Database

-Explanation: explanation
+Explanation: There are two types of Order Book Model:- 1) Stores all data on a centralized database & 2) Stores all data on distributed, decentralized, and immutable data blocks of a Blockchain database.

-Sub Topics: amm
+Sub Topics: crypto-exchange

 ---